Prevention of core particle depletion in stellarators by turbulence: Particle balance analysis for a W7-X plasma discharge

-(see e.g.~\cite{Hazeltine_nf_1992}), where $D_\text{CX} = T_0/m_0\nu_\text{CX}$ is the charge exchange diffusivity coefficient, $T_0$ and $m_0$ are the neutral temperature and mass and $\nu_\text{ion}$ and $\nu_\text{CX}$ are the temperature- and density-dependent ionization and charge exchange frequencies.
-Neutrals and plasma ions are assumed isothermal, $T_0(r) = T_i(r)$, due to frequent charge exchange reactions between them.
-Fig.~\ref{fig:profiles}b shows the neutral profile obtained with this model for a set of Wendelstein 7-X stationary plasma profiles (Fig.~\ref{fig:profiles}a).
+where $D_\text{CX} = T_0/m_0\nu_\text{CX}$ is the charge exchange diffusivity coefficient, $T_0$ and $m_0$ are the neutral temperature and mass, and $\nu_\text{ion}$ and $\nu_\text{CX}$ are the temperature- and density-dependent ionization and charge exchange frequencies.
+Neutrals and plasma ions are assumed to be isothermal, $T_0(r) = T_i(r)$, due to frequent charge exchange reactions between them.
+Figure \ref{fig:profiles}(b) shows the neutral profile obtained with this model for a set of Wendelstein 7-X stationary plasma profiles [Fig.~\ref{fig:profiles}(a)].

 Equation (\ref{eq:n0}) determines the neutral profile up to a multiplicative constant that can be determined from the global particle confinement time $\tau_p$.
-In \cite{Kremeyer_nf_2022}, a confinement time of $\tau_p=0.258$\,s was estimated for a similar discharge using a single-reservoir plasma particle balance.
-The neutral transport model (\ref{eq:n0}) has recently been compared with neutral density measurements in W7-X (see figure 14 in \cite{Beurskens_nf_2021}), showing varying degrees of agreement for $\tau_p$ between 0.15 and 1.0\,s.
-In Fig.~\ref{fig:profiles}b, $\tau_p$ is varied from 0.1\,s to 1.0\,s to account for uncertainties in this number.
+In Ref.~\cite{Kremeyer_nf_2022}, a confinement time of $\tau_p=0.258$\,s was estimated for a similar discharge using a single-reservoir plasma particle balance.
+The neutral transport model has recently been compared with neutral density measurements in W7-X (see Fig.~14 in Ref.~\cite{Beurskens_nf_2021}), showing varying degrees of agreement for $\tau_p$ between 0.15 and 1.0\,s.
+In Fig.\,\ref{fig:profiles}(b), $\tau_p$ is varied from 0.1 to 1.0\,s to account for uncertainties in this number.